-Are you worried about cleaning your stainless-steel range hood?
-Well, if you think that it must be a challenging job, let us make it clear to you that it is not.
-Cleaning your stainless-steel range hood is perhaps one of the easiest cleaning tasks in your kitchen.
-All that the job requires of you is to spare some time and pay attention while doing it.
+Are you concerned about cleaning your stainless-steel range hood?
+If you think that this must be a challenging job, let us assure you that it isn’t.
+Your stainless-steel range hood is perhaps one of the easiest kitchen appliances to clean.
+You only have to spare some time and pay attention while doing the job.

 1. The DIY Solution

-Make sure you follow this routine every day so that your range hood will be free from all harsh stains and will not require you to follow any strenuous cleaning routine.
-The best part about this routine is that neither does it need you to get any special cleaning formulas nor does it take you hours to spend on cleaning your range hood.
-It could simply be done within a few minutes.
+Keep your range hood clean by following this routine every day so that you won’t have to follow any strenuous cleaning routines.
+The best thing about this routine is that you don’t need to purchase any special cleaning formulas, nor will it take you hours to clean your range hood.
+Within a few minutes, it could be done.

-If you want a cleaner finish than the water and soap solution, here’s another DIY solution.
-Simply take a spray bottle and fill it half with water and half with vinegar, and there, you have your very own cleaning agent.
+Here’s another DIY solution for a cleaner finish than water and soap.
+Fill a spray bottle half with water and half with vinegar, and you’ve got your very own cleaning agent.

-Most people don’t know this, but vinegar is one of the best cleaning agents you can find in your kitchen and is especially recommended for cleaning stainless steel.
+Vinegar is one of the best cleaning agents you can use in your kitchen and is particularly recommended for cleaning stainless steel.

-Take this spray bottle and splash it once or twice.
-Simply rub it off with a microfiber cloth, and there, you will get your stainless-steel range hood all clean and shiny!
+Take this spray bottle and spray it once or twice.
+With a microfiber cloth, you can easily get your stainless-steel range hood clean and shiny!

-By hard cleaning, we do not mean the level of difficulty you will face.
-We mean to address the hard-to-clean areas of your stainless-steel range hood, such as the oil spots or rusty areas.
-Well, to clean these areas, you would need to up your game with the materials you will be using.
-This type of cleaning would require two rounds of cleaning;
+By hard cleaning, we do not mean how difficult it will be.
+Stainless steel range hoods have hard-to-clean areas, such as oil spots and rust.
+To clean these areas, you will need to up your game with the materials you use.
+Two rounds of cleaning would be required for this type of cleaning;

-- Rubbing acetone on the spots with a microfiber cloth.
-Here, you would need to apply a little pressure and scrub the areas to build grease.
-Keep scrubbing the cloth until you feel all the spots are cleaned properly.
-Moreover, please make sure to open one of your windows in your kitchen before using acetone as the fume of the chemical could cause difficulty in breathing.
+- Using a microfiber cloth, rub acetone on the spots.
+To build grease, you would need to apply a little pressure and scrub the areas.
+Continue scrubbing the cloth until all the spots are clean.
+You should also open your kitchen window before using acetone, as its fumes may cause difficulty breathing.